 49. We are also concerned that the Home Office Supported by research. may be leaving it to other government departments, local government and the private sector to decide what level of investment to make in card readers and infrastructure.
-There is an obvious danger that each organisation will opt for a low level of security, relying on others to raise the level of security, relying on outers to fuse the level of security in the system as a whole.
+There is an obvious danger that each organisation will opt for a low level of security, relying on others to raise the level of security in the system as a whole.
 If this happens the value of the identity card system will be significantly undermined.
 We also expect the Home Office and other Departments to give at least broad estimates of the numbers of readers they expect to need of each type and what level of provision other organisations are expected to make.
-(Paragraph 202) Multiple cards 50.
-We support the issue of multiple identity cards Supported by research. to an individual in cases where there is a legitimate need, and welcome the Home Office's expression of flexibility on this issue.
-(Paragraph 203) Security 51.
-We believe that an identity card system could Conditionally supported.
-This conclusion cannot be created to a sufficient level of security.
-We be drawn until agreement has been reached on a stress, however, that the security of the system specific architecture. depends as much on using the proper procedures specific architecture. with the appropriate level of scrutiny to verify the card in use as it does on the integrity of the card ÷. issuing process or the identity register.
+(Paragraph 202) Multiple cards 50 We support the issue of multiple identity cards Supported by research to an individual in cases where there is a legitimate Supported by research. need and welcome the Home Office's expression of flexibility on this issue (Peregraph 202) Security 51.
+We believe that an identity and system could Conditionally supported This conclusion connet 51.
+We believe that an identity card system could be greated to a sufficient level of security.
+We be drawn until agreement has been reached on a be created to a sufficient level of security. we be drawn until agreement has been reached on a stress, nowever, that the security of the system specific arcmeeture. depends as much on using the proper procedures with the appropriate level of scrutiny to verify the card in use as it does on the integrity of the card issuing process or the identity register.
 (Paragraph 207) Costings 52.
 The Home Office have provided us with details Supported by research. of the assumptions on which their costings have been based, on a confidential basis.
 We are not convinced that the level of confidentiality applied is justified.
 Cost information is an essential element in determining the value for money of any project.
 It is of prime importance where expenditure is funded from the public purse and of particular relevance with regard to public sector IT projects which have a history of poor performance and cost-overruns.
 We are also concerned that the least robust cost estimates appear to relate to the assumptions with the greatest cost-sensitivity, such as the length of enrolment time, the anticipated number of applications requiring further investigation, the cost of card production and the criteria for subsidised cards.
 Changes to any one of these factors could cause significant increases to the cost of the programme.
 (Paragraph 212)